WebAuthN on ESP32 development board

 After implementing the Android app for FIDO2 authentication I started to implement the same functionality on the ESP32 development board.

 In the beginning, I started development with C++ on the Arduino Platform as it has a high-level library to operate Bluetooth Low Energy (BLE).
 But after some work, I have figured out that this library is only a thin wrapper around functions provided by the ESP IDF framework.
 Therefore I have switched to ESP IDF and continued development with C language.
 The previously built Android app helped me a lot in debugging various issues with the protocol.

 I have trimmed a lot of functionality to achieve this.
 For example, I have implemented only one credential which is stored in a volatile device’s memory.
 User validation and presence is implemented as a simple button click.
 Most of the checks and validations are missing as well.

-Nevertheless, I was able to pass both “Make Credential” and “Get Assertion” procedures on https://webauthn.bin.coffee/ webpage and the video below shows the full process of registration and authentication.
+Nevertheless, I was able to pass both “Make Credential” and “Get Assertion” procedures on a (testing webpage)[https://webauthn.bin.coffee/] and the video below shows the full process of registration and authentication.

-So at this point I have almost all the required pieces to continue with the build of personal Authenticator device.
+So at this point, I have almost all the required pieces to continue with the build of a personal Authenticator device.
 Every piece can be improved independently while maintaining basic functionality of registration and authentication workflows.

 Now I am thinking of making a custom PCB board for the device.
 Looks like it can be small-sized wearable allowing to use secure passwordless authentication.